Fitted Wardrobes Cost

 • ✖ Limited to few door options

 This type of wardrobe has become more popular in recent years due to the lightweight, inexpensive materials and sleek look they provide.
-The wardrobe doors, either sliding or handled, are covered in a glossy plastic covering.
+The wardrobe doors, either sliding or handled, are covered in glossy plastic.

 Pros: